roverandrew/keepitclean/Technical Specification Document.md

 </table>
 <br>
 <p><b>Returned values:</b></p>
-<p>Data is to be received by the client as an object for the given client's programming language.</p>
+<p>Data is to be received by the client as a Javascript object.
+Currently, we only provide an SDK in Javascript.</p>
 <table>
   <tr>
     <th>Field</th>